sheisc/COMP9024/HeapAllocator/README.md

   Step 3. ~(1 << ALIGN) - 1)

+    The tilde (~) operator is used for bitwise negation.

     ~((1 << ALIGN) - 1) = 11111000

   Step 4. ((1 << ALIGN) - 1) + (s)